 - The Aspiration: Glamour, creative freedom, press recognition, international travel, on-schedule catwalk shows and global stockists.

 - The Reality: Discovering the hard way that running a fashion label isn’t for the faint-hearted, that you will initially be a small fish in a big pond – it is a tough industry with limited support and information.

 This master class will develop an overview of the skills and knowledge needed to establish an international fashion brand, taking into consideration all the creative, managerial and commercial aspects of an ever-changing global fashion industry.

 Ieva Zu – a Founder & CEO of Fashion Bloc.
-Fashion Business Course co-organizer and curator.
+Fashion Business Course organiser, speaker and curator.

 Professional Biography.
 After working in the fashion industry as a journalist and professional recruiter in the luxury sector, Ieva has founded Fashion Bloc to provide exposure and business support to the selected designer brands from emerging fashion destinations.
 Throughout her mixed experiences in the fashion industry, Ieva has developed a network of partners and professionals across emerging Europe and established fashion capitals.
 Her vision to help talented fashion designers grow their businesses internationally has materialised into the Fashion Business Course.
 Ieva is also a speaker at international conferences and an active supporter of ethical fashion.

 As a part of your hands-on, practical business course you will be invited to the London’s retail tour visiting selected multi-brand stores and boutiques to map out your alternative retailing options and opportunities.
 You will be provided with a detailed fashion retail map helping you understand the reality of the London’s fashion industry.
 This tour will be complemented with the private tour to the Moda Operandi’s London showroom Moda Mews in Central London.